Do Agents Dream of Root Shells? Partial-Credit Evaluation of LLM Agents in Capture the Flag Challenges: Discussion

 Many failures observed in this work, discussed in \autoref{subsec:agent_improvement}, stem not from a lack of domain knowledge, but from poor long-horizon planning, weak memory usage, and insufficient adaptation to failed attempts.
 Future work could explore hierarchical planning agents, explicit memory systems, and self-reflection loops as targeted remedies.
 Multi-agent architectures, where specialised agents handle different stages independently, represent a promising direction for decomposing the long task horizons that current single-agent systems struggle to sustain.

 A further direction for future work is to improve the robustness and generality of the automatic labelling pipeline.
 Checkpoint labels currently depend on manually derived rubrics extracted from public writeups.
 Future work could investigate methods for partially automating checkpoint extraction from writeups.
+A similar evaluation pipeline could be applied to other long-horizon tasks with public guides.